Kaaba

-Etymology and pre-islamic usage
+Etymology and pre-Islamic usage

-In Arabic, the literal meaning of the word Ka'bah (كعبة) is cube.
+In Arabic, the literal meaning of the word Ka'ba (كعبة) is cube.
 Therefore, the most popular etymology has been that the Kaaba was named after its kaʿb form.
 Some have questioned that the cubic sense of kaʿb is pre-Islamic, seeking etymologies elsewhere.
 One disputed hypothesis suggests that the name "Kaaba" is related to the southern Arabian or Ethiopian word "mikrab", signifying a temple.
 Another relates it to Kʿbt, which is related to the Kaaba of Najran.